- Dr Niki Vermeulen

 Science & technology studies, History of science and medicine, Social Organisation of Knowledge, Science policy, Innovation, Life Sciences

-I study the ways in which science is practised and organised, specialising in scientific collaboration in biology with an emphasis on taxonomy/ecology, molecular biology, systems biology and biomedicine.
-I investigate the entanglement of epistemic and social transformations, analysing new ways of doing research as well as the political and institutional structures in which the research is performed.
+I study the ways in which science is practised and organised, specialising in scientific collaboration.
+I investigate the entanglement of epistemic and social transformations, analysing new ways of doing research as well as the political and institutional structures in which research is performed.
+Thereby I am working to integrate scientometrics research into qualitative research approaches to understand the dynamics of collaboration (together with CWTS, Leiden University), while I have also developed a particular interest in the architecture of collaboration, investigating the spaces in which people are working together.

-During the past decade I have also been involved in the development of the concept of bio-objects, co-founding a network of young researchers which culminated in the European COST action ‘Bio-objects and their Boundaries: Governing Matters at the Intersection of Society, Politics, and Science’ (2010-2014), and which is continuing exchange in various ways (e.g. we recently organised a workshop at MIT and a session during the 4S/EASST conference in Barcelona).
-At the moment, I am using this new approach to investigate the making of bio-printed organs in collaboration with Gill Haddow and scientists Will Shu and Alan Faulkner-Jones from Strathclyde University.
+During the past decade I have also been involved in the development of the concept of bio-objects, co-founding a network of young researchers which culminated in the European COST action ‘Bio-objects and their Boundaries: Governing Matters at the Intersection of Society, Politics, and Science’ (2010-2014), and which is continuing exchange in various ways.
+I have recently employed this new approach to investigate the making of bio-printed organs in collaboration with Gill Haddow and scientists Will Shu and Alan Faulkner-Jones.

 Other Research Activities